-- 1. Clear eligibility to register for SMGT 3900 Independent Study/Mini-Internship in Sport Management OR SMGT 2900 - Practicum - 2.
-Attend a preliminary meeting with your University faculty advisor for the purpose of getting information about mini-internships/practicums and reviewing the procedure for selection and approval of a mini-internship/practicum location. - 3.
+- 1. Clear eligibility to register for SMGT 4900 Internship in Sport Management. - 2.
+Attend a preliminary meeting with your University faculty advisor for the purpose of getting information about internships and reviewing the procedure for selection and approval of an internship location. - 3.
 Schedule a meeting with your University faculty supervisor to obtain approval of the work/assignment plan.
-At this time the student intern and faculty supervisor will confirm the mini-internship/practicum location and agree on any special considerations and assignments with the mini-internship/practicum organization/agency. - 4.
-Identify and contact potential mini-internship/practicum organizations/agencies.
-Negotiate miniinternship/practicum experiences and complete a one page "job" description of the miniinternship/practicum that describes the organization/agency and the specific areas you will be assigned to (with reference to the amount of time and/or percentage of mini-internship/practicum allotted to each area).
-Call for an appointment first to meet and discuss your interest in the organization/agency and the mini-internship/practicum. - 5.
+At this time the student intern and faculty supervisor will confirm the internship location and agree on any special considerations and assignments with the internship organization/agency. - 4.
+Identify and contact potential internship organizations/agencies.
+Negotiate internship experiences and complete a one page "job" description of the internship that describes the organization/agency and the specific areas you will be assigned to (with reference to the amount of time and/or percentage of internship allotted to each area).
+Call for an appointment first to meet and discuss your interest in the organization/agency and the internship. - 5.
 Deliver a current resume to the University faculty supervisor.
-Most mini-internship/practicum organization/agencies are requiring letters of application and resumes as part of the application process.
+Most internship organization/agencies are requiring letters of application and resumes as part of the application process.
 These are often the first impressions an employer receives of the prospective student intern, so it is very important that the prospective student intern spend the time to make them as professional-looking and well-written as possible. - 6.
 Be prepared for an interview.
-Many organizations/agencies are requiring an interview for their mini-internship/practicum/internship program(s).
+Many organizations/agencies are requiring an interview for their internship program(s).
 To have a successful interview, the student needs to be prepared.
-You can review "interviewing" materials on the Otterbein University's Student Success and Career Planning website.
-Organizing one's thoughts ahead of time, being neat and well groomed, and communicating enthusiasm for the mini-internship/practicum position are all important factors for a successful interview. - 7.
-Deliver a map to the faculty supervisor showing the route to the mini-internship/practicum site from Otterbein University. - 8.
+You can review "interviewing" materials on the Otterbein University's Student Success and Career Planning Center website.
+Organizing one's thoughts ahead of time, being neat and well groomed, and communicating enthusiasm for the internship position are all important factors for a successful interview. - 7.
+Deliver a map to the faculty supervisor showing the route to the internship site from Otterbein University. - 8.
 Complete a Learning Contract (Appendix C) and deliver it to the University faculty supervisor.
-Each student who participates in the mini-internship/practicum program at Otterbein University is required to develop a Learning Contract with the help of both the faculty supervisor and the site supervisor.
-A Learning Contract is an outline of what the prospective student intern intends to learn and accomplish while s/he is on the mini-internship/practicum.
-It is an effective tool for gaining agreement between the student intern, the faculty supervisor, and the site supervisor on the student's mutual intentions and expectations for the mini-internship/practicum - both educational and work-related, as well as criteria and techniques for grading and evaluation at the conclusion of the mini-internship/practicum.
+Each student who participates in the internship program at Otterbein University is required to develop a Learning Contract with the help of both the faculty supervisor and the site supervisor.
+A Learning Contract is an outline of what the prospective student intern intends to learn and accomplish while s/he is on an internship.
+It is an effective tool for gaining agreement between the student intern, the faculty supervisor, and the site supervisor on the student's mutual intentions and expectations for the internship - both educational and work-related, as well as criteria and techniques for grading and evaluation at the conclusion of the internship. - 9.
+Complete the Learning Activities/Assignment Worksheet.
+See Appendix A.

-- 9. Complete the Learning Activities/Assignment Worksheet.
-See Appendix A. - 10.
-Schedule outside activities at a level appropriate to the time you have committed to the miniinternship/practicum program.
-A mini-internship/practicum is supposed to be an intensive experience, and outside course loads, sports, and work have been known to interfere. - 11.
+- 10. Schedule outside activities at a level appropriate to the time you have committed to the internship program.
+An internship is supposed to be an intensive experience, and outside course loads, sports, and work have been known to interfere. - 11.
 Make arrangements for any salary, stipend, compensation, etc. with the site supervisor.
 Level and rate of payment is up to the organization/agency, and is not required of the organization/agency by Otterbein University. - 12.
-Complete a Class/Work Mini-Internship/Practicum Schedule.
+Complete a Class/Work Internship Schedule.
 See Appendix N for a copy of the form.